Optimization for Small Restaurants: Digital Menus, Mirrors and 9 More Tips

 1. Create a coworking space

-While we’re at the topic of using your space smarter, consider opening your space up as a coworking space during off-peak hours.
+While we’re at the topic of using your space smarter, consider opening your space up as a coworking space and manage that space with using coworking technology during off-peak hours.
 You won’t have to serve a full menu, so you won’t need your full kitchen staff – but you still keep the place bustling and attracting people.
 It can also help generate a little extra income and make use of otherwise empty space.
 If you really want to play it smart, offer those coming in for coworking sessions discounts for coming for dinner as well.

 coworking space